Courtesy of Silver Dollar City Attractions

 For many years, Branson was traditionally a summer destination, and tourist activities pretty much shut down during the winter.
 But these days, the “season” is all year.
-The Hot Winter Fun Big Show at Dick Clark's American Bandstand Theater in early February brings a slew of Branson performers together on one stage.
+The Hot Winter Fun Big Show at Dick Clark's American Bandstand Theater, in late January or early February, brings a slew of Branson performers together on one stage.

 Ozark Mountain Spring runs from March through May and features more than 40 special events and festivals, including collector car auctions and sporting events.
 Kewpiesta in April is one of the planned events; it honors Ozarks artist Rose O'Neill, creator of the Kewpie doll.

 Spring also brings Bluegrass & BBQ .
 Hundreds of bluegrass performances feature both up-and-coming artists and big-name headliners.
 The singing and fiddling is complemented by a lip-smackin' lineup of barbecue—pit-cooking demonstrations highlight everything from Texas smoked beef brisket to St. Louis-style ribs and Memphis dry-rubbed meats, which can be doused with all kinds of different barbecue sauces.